-With the thin liner material on the tongue of the boot, we found little relief from the stiff flex.
-Testers reported sore shins when skiing bumpy conditions especially.
-A tongue shim prepared by a professional boot fitter took up some space and provided relief from the shin pain.
+Because the liner material on the boot's tongue is so thin, we found little relief from the boot's stiff flex.
+Testers reported sore shins often, especially when skiing bumpy conditions.
+A tongue shim prepared by a professional boot fitter provided a more precise fit and relief from the shin pain for some.

-With just a little bit of boot work, these boots provided a locked-in fit that limited movement inside the shell and liner.
+In all, with just a little bit of work, these boots provided a locked-in fit that limited movement inside the shell and liner.
 They are comfortable enough while in action, though we still needed to loosen the buckles when riding long lifts to keep our feet happy.

-It comes equipped with replaceable soles that are rubberized for extra traction.
-We would like to see Lange use a more durable rubber on these soles, as we noticed significant wear with less than a week of use.
-The hole pattern on the toe pieces does allow the user to switch the pieces between boots and rotate them to more evenly disperse the wear and prolong the life of the toe pieces before purchasing replacements.
+The boots come equipped with replaceable soles that are rubberized for extra traction.
+We would like to see Lange use a more durable rubber on these soles, as we noticed significant wear after less than a week of use.
+Luckily the screw pattern on the toe pieces allows you to rotate them and to switch the pieces between boots to more evenly disperse the wear and prolong the life of the toe pieces before purchasing replacements.
 Unfortunately, the soles use Philip's head screws, which are more likely to strip or wear down with use.
-Replaceable soles that use hex head screws are easier to replace if the screws themselves see any wear.
+Replaceable soles that use hex head screws hold up better and are easier to replace if the screws themselves see any wear.

-The micro-adjustable buckles on the RX 120 are easy to operate with gloves on.
-They have an articulated point that pivots on the end of the buckle and is easy to grab and will give extra leverage when the buckle is fully tightened.
-There is a flex adjustment on the spine of the RX 120 that actually works!
-By removing one or both of the screws/plugs in the back of the boot, the stiffness can be reduced and provide a softer ride.
-Also, with the assistance of a professional bootfitter, the user can adjust the canting angle of the cuff to provide better alignment.
+The micro-adjustable buckles on the RX 120 are easy to operate while wearing gloves.
+They have an articulated point that pivots on the end of the buckle and is easy to grab.
+It provides extra leverage when the buckle is fully tightened.
+There is also a flex adjustment on the spine of the RX 120 that actually works!
+By removing or replacing one or both of the screws/plugs in the back of the boot, you can reduce or increase the boot's stiffness.
+Also, with the assistance of a professional boot fitter, you can adjust the canting angle of the cuff to provide better alignment.

-The Lange RX 120 is not a very warm boot.
-The close fit and thin liner do not contribute to keeping toes warm.
-Fortunately, the liner is prepared to accept an aftermarket boot heater with both a slit to insert the heating element and wire and a bungee to guide the wire toward the battery/control unit at the cuff of the boot.
-This should help the smallest digits stay warm even in very cold conditions.
+The RX 120 is not a very warm boot.
+The close fit and thin liner do not keep toes warm.
+Fortunately, the liner will accept an aftermarket boot heater with a slit to insert the heating element and a bungee to guide the wire toward the battery/control unit at the cuff of the boot.
+This should help digits stay warm even in very cold conditions.

-Check out the Durability chart to see where the RX 120 landed amongst the rest of the boots in our review.
-The only issue we faced with durability during our testing of these boots was the wear on the soft rubber of the toes of the sole.
-By being proactive with rotating and switching the toe pieces, we feel that the life of this piece could be prolonged.
+The RX 120 offers average durability when compared to the other boots we tested.
+The only durability issue we faced while testing these boots was on the soft rubber of the toes of the sole.
+By being proactive about rotating and switching the toe pieces, you can prolong the life of these toe pieces.

-The Lange RX 120 is an expert skier's boot for someone who is committed to all-mountain, in-bounds skiing.
+The RX 120 is an expert skier's boot for someone who is committed to all-mountain, in-bounds skiing.
 It exemplifies what an all-mountain boot should be.
-It will be liked by skiers with medium volume feet who want a stiff boot and are willing to accept less comfort for the high-level performance that comes with a downhill-oriented boot like this one.
+It works well for skiers with medium volume feet who want a stiff boot and are willing to accept less comfort for the high-level performance that comes with a downhill-oriented boot like this one.